-We might be tougher than nails when it comes to battling through the elements to get our horses exercised during winter or when navigating tricky terrain on the hunting field, but words can hurt us horsey folk, too.
+We might be tougher than nails when it comes to battling through the elements to get our horses exercised during winter, but words can hurt us horsey folk, too.

 Here are seven phrases non-equestrians often bat around but might not realise horse owners can find offensive…